 Damaged Fuel Pump

-If somehow you find out that your fuel pump has become faulty, you may need a mechanic to inspect the entire fuel system and identify the cause.
+If somehow you find out that your fuel pump has become faulty, you will need a mechanic to inspect the entire fuel system and identify the cause.
 One of the possible causes he might discover is a clogged fuel filter.

-How to Change Your Fuel Filter
+How to Change Your Car’s Fuel Filter

-1. First, the pressure in the fuel line needs to be relieved.
-This is done by disabling the electric fuel pump before starting the engine.
-To do this, you need to remove the fuel pump's fuse.
-Then, the engine is started briefly to reduce the pressure in the fuel line.
+- Reduce the pressure in the fuel line.
+You do this by disabling the electric fuel pump then starting the engine.
+First, you need to remove the fuel pump's fuse.
+Then, start the engine briefly to reduce the pressure in the fuel line.

-If you haven’t tried our Send a Parts Request feature?
+If you haven’t tried our Send a Parts Request feature, then it’s about time you did.
 What it does is save you from the tedious process of searching for auto parts.
-So instead of going to all the sellers in the directory, you only need to fill out one request, and Carpart.com.au will find the part for you.
+So instead of going to all the sellers in the directory, you only need to fill out one request and Carpart.com.au will find the part for you.
 Unbelievable?
-Try it now and see for yourself!
+Request a part now and see for yourself!

 By Ray Hasbollah